pubky/mainline/mainline-next/docs/1b/prototype-plan.md

    mutable GET stream.
 2. Adaptive settling, evidence-based early completion, and strict mode.
 3. High-level mutable PUT conclusions derived only from low-level PUT events.
-4. Immutable GET and PUT using the milestone 1a reactor, traversal, validation, and token machinery.
+4. High-level immutable GET and PUT adapters consuming only their milestone 1a streams.

 Use synthetic public low-level events for deterministic high-level policy tests.
 Run end-to-end behavior over the real low-level API on local testnets.